-Remark 3.1 Lackenby gives a result similar to Theorem 1.5 in [33, Theorem 2.1].
+Remark 3.1.
+Lackenby gives a result similar to Theorem 1.5 in Theorem 2.1 of [Lac08].

-A useful observation (see [28]) following from Theorem 1.5 is the following;
+A useful observation (see [KR05]) following from Theorem 1.5 is the following;

-Corollary 3.2 Suppose that \mathcal{T} is an ideal triangulation of an oriented 3-manifold M with cusps.
-If M is an-annular and \mathcal{T} admits a semiangle structure then M is strongly 1-efficient.
+Corollary 3.2.
+Suppose that T is an ideal triangulation of an oriented 3-manifold M with cusps.
+If M is an-annular and T admits a semi-angle structure then M is strongly 1-efficient.